Our Frequently Asked Questions (FAQ) are listed below. Please review them for any possible inquiries you may have. Thank you!

 February 22, 2014

 No. Applicants for our "Que Llueva Café" Scholarship may not be current college students.
 Applicants must be or will be a high school/GED graduate who will enroll for the first time in an accredited college or university in the U.S. or Puerto Rico.

 It is our goal to offer this scholarship each year

-Depending on the number of applications we receive, it is our intention to make a decision on recipients and notify them all by June.
+Depending on the number of applications we receive, it is our intention to make a decision on recipients and notify them all in late-June/early-July.
 This may change dependent on number of applications we receive.

 No. Given the large volume of applications we receive and our limited resources, we are unable to notify every applicant that their application was received or the status of their application.